ably/docs/data/transform/parser-enhancements/README.md

 ## Compare

-1. Pre-parser - transforms plain text to plain text ready to be parsed
+1. [Pre-parser](../pre-parser/README.md) - transforms plain text to plain text ready to be parsed.
-2. Post-parser - transforms data after it has been parsed by a dedicated parser such as `textile-js`
+2. [Post-parser](../post-parser/README.md) - transforms data after it has been parsed by a dedicated parser such as `textile-js`.
+3. [HTML Parser](../../html-parser/README.md) - for HTML manipulations that are too complex for string manipulation or the front-end.
-3. Component mapping - maps `{ data, type }` objects to React components based on `type`.
+4. Component mapping - maps `{ data, type }` objects to React components based on `type`.
-4. React components - standardise the behaviour, presentation, layout and markup semantics of `data` from `{ data, type }` objects.
+5. React components - standardise the behaviour, presentation, layout and markup semantics of `data` from `{ data, type }` objects.

 ## Usage